 Domaine la Consonniere produces 1 red Chateauneuf du Pape wine.

 Domaine la Consonniere Chateauneuf du Pape is made from almost 100% old vine Grenache.
 The vines are more than 100 years of age.
-The wine is blended with a small portion of Clairette Rose’, to accompany the Grenache.
-The wine is aged in a combination of traditional, rectangular shaped, cement vats and demi muids.
+The terroir is sandy soils from vines planted in Les Bedines, Les Font du Loup, la and Pigna and Les Saintes Vierges.
+While mostly Grenache, the wine is blended with Mourvedre and a small portion of Clairette Rose.
+The wine is aged in a combination of traditional, rectangular shaped, cement vats and demi muids for 22 months before bottling.
 On average, close to 1,700 cases are produced in each vintage of Domaine la Consonniere Chateauneuf du Pape.

 Serving and Decanting Domaine la Consonniere with Wine, Food Pairing Tips

 Domaine la Consonniere is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Young vintages can be popped and poured, or decanted for an hour so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.
 Domaine la Consonniere is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
 Domaine la Consonniere is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.